 The interior lighting in old RVs is quite dim and uses a lot of battery power.
 For this reason it makes sense to replace the lighting with LED bulbs which are brighter and much more economical (and eco-friendly).

 Same goes for the van’s headlights.
 Until you get used to it, driving an older campervan in the dark requires much more concentration.
-These can also be replaced with brighter, LED versions, but might be hard to source on some retro vehicles.
+These can also be replaced with brighter, LED versions, but many people complain about the glare from LED headlights.

 If you are conscious of your carbon footprint, you need to ask yourself how eco-friendly your motorhome is.
 Our blog post may have pleasantly surprising news!